Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/animalProduct.md

 ### Documented members:

-- `TFCAnimalProperties getAnimalProperties()`
+- `ItemStack getTool()`
 ```
-Returns TFC animal properties of the animal
+Returns the 'too' used to get a product, either a bucket or shears
 ```

 - `Entity getAnimal()`